A finite-resources description of a measurement process and its implications for the "Wigner's Friend" scenario

-From \eqref{eq:fully_avg_state}, as it represents a distribution over classically distinguishable states, it is immediate to apprehend what is the state of the system after a given measurement outcome.
-See Table~\ref{tab:post} for explicit expressions for each possible outcome.
+\textit{iii - Post-measurement state: approximate stationary states.} From \eqref{eq:fully_avg_state}, as it represents a distribution over classically distinguishable states, it is immediate to apprehend what is the state of the system after a given measurement outcome.
+See Table~\ref{tab:post}.

-Observe in our model the post-measurement states are all orthogonal, with the possibility of an erroneous result encoded in the outcome $0$.
-As previously discussed, the probability of this outcome approaches zero as the size of the apparatus increases.
+Observe that in our model the post-measurement states are all orthogonal to each other, with the possibility of an erroneous result encoded in the outcome $0$.
+As previously discussed, the probability of this outcome approaches zero as the size of the apparatus increases with $d_0/d_1\rightarrow 0$.
 Furthermore, it should be stressed that in each round, the system does not stop to evolve.
-What it is shown is that for times longer than the effective equilibration scale, the system can be appropriately described by $\overline{\rho_\infty}^{H_0, V}$, Eq.~\eqref{eq:fully_avg_state}.
+What it is shown is that for most of times the system is indistinguishable from $\overline{\rho_\infty}$, Eq.~\eqref{eq:fully_avg_state}.
 In this respect, the description of the system is effectively stationary.
 Such approximate stationarity is also observed for the post-measurement states when an update in the system description must be performed.
-For the $+1$ outcome, only the $H_+$ part of the Hamiltonian~\eqref{eq:bare_hamiltonian}, with its related perturbation, will generate dynamics, being restricted to the $\mc{H}_{[+1,0]}$ subspace.
-If $N$ is large enough, then $d_1\gg d_0$, and the system stays basically frozen in $\mc{H}_{+1}$.
+For the $+1$ outcome, only the $H_{[+1,0]}$ part of the Hamiltonian $H$ will generate dynamics, being restricted to the $\mc{H}_{+1}\oplus\mc{H}_{0}$ subspace.
+If $d$ is large enough, with $d_1\gg d_0$, the system stays basically frozen in $\mc{H}_{+1}$.
 The argument is similar for the $-1$ outcome.
 For the $0$ outcome, when the stationarity condition is observed, i.e., when $d_1\gg d_0$, then the probability of measuring $0$ gets vanishingly small.